AaronFR/Thinker/README.md

    clutter

 - **Expand Workflows**: More workflows for more use-cases, improving on the quality of existing workflows.
-  - **Flexible workflows**: Workflows shouldn't really be 'hardcoded', they should be defined from a common format likely JSON, this would allow workflow to be flexible and easily modified, copied and extended by the user.

   - **Modular Workflows**: In write_workflow for coder there's always a step for improving code quality/ writing documentation this should actually be a switch depending on the context.
     Many workflows should consist of switch logic that allows for intelligent processing of a given request without needless details.